-Japan and North Korea should talk, South Korea's Moon says: Yomiuri
+Japan and North Korea should talk, South Korea's Moon says

 Analysts said Kim’s meeting with Xi strengthened North Korea’s negotiating position by aligning the two nations ahead of Kim’s summit with U.S. President Donald Trump in the coming weeks.

-A high-ranking North Korean official visited the Chinese city of Dalian last week, South Korea’s Yonhap News Agency said on Tuesday, citing multiple anonymous sources.
+A high-ranking North Korean official visited the Chinese city of Dalian this week, South Korea’s Yonhap News Agency said on Tuesday, citing multiple anonymous sources.

-The North Korean official flew in a private plane and arrived at Dalian airport last Wednesday amid heavy security, Yonhap said.
+The North Korean official flew in a private plane and arrived at Dalian airport on Monday amid heavy security, Yonhap said.
 It did not identify the official.

 In the interview, Moon said Kim’s desire for “complete denuclearization” laid the groundwork for the future summit between the United States and North Korea, although it remained to be seen if concrete steps were agreed at the talks.